AleoNet/ARCs/arc-0000/README.md

 <-- Link to any relevant Github issues. -->

 <-- Link to any related Github branches and/or pull requests. -->

+## Dependencies

+This section should list the affected products, projects, and repositories that either directly or indirectly are affected by this ARC proposal.

+<-- Will this affect the Aleo PM, Aleo Explorer, or Aleo Studio? -->

+<-- Will this affect Aleo, Leo, snarkOS, snarkVM, or any other repositories? -->

+### Backwards Compatibility

+This section should cover any and all backwards incompatibility risks, along with their severity.

+<-- List all backwards incompatibilities and their severity. -->

+<-- How will the backwards incompatibilities be resolved? -->

 ## Security & Compliance